Consulate

 A consulate is the office of a consul.
 A type of mission, it is usually subordinate to the state's main representation in the capital of that foreign country (host state), usually an embassy (or, only between two Commonwealth countries, a high commission).
 The term "consulate" may refer not only to the office of a consul, but also to the building occupied by the consul and the consul's staff.
 The consulate primarily serves its visiting nationals to the region in which it is based, and prospective visitors, commercial entities, or regional governments, who wish access or connections to the consulate's home country.
-There is usually also counselor services in the capital too, and in those cases, the consulate may share premises with the embassy itself.
+There is usually also consular services in the capital too, and in those cases, the consulate may share premises with the embassy itself.

 Consular rank

 A consul of the highest rank is termed a consul-general and is appointed to a consulate-general.
 There are typically one or more deputy consuls-general, consuls, vice-consuls, and consular agents working under the consul-general.
 A country may appoint more than one consul-general to another nation.